 Emergency dentist services

 Dental emergencies are scary and can involve pain, infection, or even missing teeth.
-At Gallardo Periodontics, Implant Dentistry & IV Sedation in Miami, FL, we provide emergency dentist services to help patients whenever they need us.
+At Gallardo Periodontics, Implant Dentistry & IV Sedation in Miami, FL, we provide emergency services to help patients whenever they need us.

 If you are experiencing a dental emergency, you can call our office right away, even after hours at (305) 447-1447 so our excellent emergency dentists and friendly dental staff can help you manage and treat your oral health problems.